dram/smlnj-mirror/dev-notes/cps-primops.md

     the phases of the compiler to streamline translation. <br/>
     Note: code generation for impure floating-point operations in `mlriscGen.sml` has been commented out, since it does not appear to be needed.

-  * Replace `RAW64SUBSCRIPT` with a `RAWSUBSCRIPT of numkind` to support packed sequences of other sizes and types.